Dental braces: Ancient

-According to scholars and historians, braces date back to ancient times.
 Around 400–300 BC, Hippocrates and Aristotle contemplated ways to straighten teeth and fix various dental conditions.
 Archaeologists have discovered numerous mummified ancient individuals with what appear to be metal bands wrapped around their teeth.
 Catgut, a type of cord made from the natural fibres of an animal's intestines, performed a similar role to today's orthodontic wire in closing gaps in the teeth and mouth.

 The Etruscans buried their dead with dental appliances in place to maintain space and prevent the collapse of the teeth during the afterlife.
 A Roman tomb was found with a number of teeth bound with gold wire documented as a ligature wire, a small elastic wire that is used to affix the arch wire to the bracket.
 Even Cleopatra wore a pair.
 Roman philosopher and physician Aulus Cornelius Celsus first recorded the treatment of teeth by finger pressure.
 Unfortunately, due to a lack of evidence, poor preservation of bodies, and primitive technology, little research was carried out on dental braces until around the 17th century, although dentistry was making great advancements as a profession by then.